nathanberry97/awsResources/README.md

 # AWS resources

-This repo is intend to store AWS resources I use within my personal account and don't belong to anyone repo.
+> This repo is intend to store AWS resources I use within my personal AWS
+> account all written in IaC

-## mfa
+## Scripts

 This folder containers the mfa script I use for my CLI user this is to ensure that you need to use mfa before using any CLI commands.